Dessert at Restaurant Hõlm in Tartu, EstoniaPhoto author: Restaurant Hõlm

 Estonia's Green Star restaurants

-SOO is an intimate dining experience in a nature resort; Fotografiska is located in the hippest neighborhood of the capital, while newcomer Kolm Sõsarat is run by three sisters in a remote location right outside Karula National Park.
-Their set menu showcases ingredients grown in their garden, reared on their farm, or foraged from the forest, and diners discover the story behind each dish as it is served.
+Fotografiska is a hip Tallinn restaurant, where every ingredient used from either blossom-to-root or snout-to-tail, while Kolm Sõsarat is run by three sisters in a remote location outside Karula National Park.
+Their set menu showcases ingredients grown in their garden, reared on their farm, or foraged from the forest.

 What is MICHELIN Bib Gourmand?